Little Red Riding Hood

 Many authors after the Grimms, have made changes to this tale and used it as the plot for their work.

-In different versions, the wolf puts the grandmother.
+In different versions, the wolf eats the grandmother.
 Other versions have Little Red Riding Hood being saved by the hunter before the wolf has a chance to eat her.

 The moral seems to show the contrast between the safe village and the dangers of the forest.
 It teaches children not to "wander off the path".